vrandall66/front-end-submissions-public/1906/mod-2/fitlit/naomi-eduardo.md

 * [ ] 2: Class methods use a mix of array and object prototypes and `for` loops.
 Application runs but the code has long methods, unnecessary or poorly named variables, and needs significant refactoring.
 * [ ] 1: Application generates syntax error or crashes during execution.

-- No stress on the `for... in` loop.
-Try using prototypes with `Object.keys()`, for the sake of practice, but using for in is fine as well.
-Just stay away from the regular `for` loops
+- Looking at the DOM manipulation, I would think about ways to refactor your functions from lines `108 -128` (think about bracket notation and method names...)
+- Certain methods could use a bit of shortening and refactoring, but on the whole things are looking good

 ### Test-Driven Development
 * [ ] 4: Application is broken into components which are well tested in both isolation and integration using appropriate data.
 Test feature many sad paths for methods as well.
-* [x] 3: All classes and methods are tested.
+* [ ] 3: All classes and methods are tested.
 Application is well tested but does not balance isolation and integration tests, using only the data necessary to test the functionality.
 Tests use smaller, sample data files as input rather than the large, original data files.
-* [ ] 2: Application makes some use of tests, but the coverage is insufficient given project requirements.
+* [x] 2: Application makes some use of tests, but the coverage is insufficient given project requirements.
 * [ ] 1: Application does not demonstrate strong use of TDD.

-- You have a few methods without coverage, like we talked about in the SleepRepository class.
-Get these holes patched up and you'll be in good shape
+- Had a few methods missing coverage (the user retrieval ones in particular) at the time of the eval, so I've got to give it a two, but again, the overall coverage looks really solid.
+Get these patched up and you'll be in good shape

 ### Encapsulation / Breaking Logic into Components
 * [x] 4: Application is expertly divided into logical components each with a clear, single responsibility.
 * [ ] 3: Application effectively breaks logical components apart but breaks the principle of SRP.
 * [ ] 2: Application shows some effort to break logic into components, but the divisions are inconsistent or unclear.
 * [ ] 1: Application logic shows poor decomposition with too much logic mashed together.
+- Solid breakdown of components, good job with the repository structure

 ### User Interface
 * [x] 4: The application is pleasant, logical, and easy to understand.
 There are no holes in functionality and the application stands on its own to be used by the instructor _without_ guidance from the developer.